 - a worker health and safety representative for workplaces with 6 to 19 employees.

 Employers must provide training to representatives participating on joint health and safety committees.
 Your employer must ensure one JHSC member representing workers and one representing management completes a three-step Certification Training program.
-When it comes to training of worker representatives in smaller workplaces the law has been changed to recognize the need for qualified worker reps as well.
-Unfortunately, these changes have not come into force as yet.
+When it comes to training of worker representatives in smaller workplaces the law has not progressed to recognize the need for highly qualified worker reps as well.
+An unfortunate situation given the law requires worker health and safety representatives functioning in workplaces much like JHSC members.
 This said, employer-provided training for this group is a good practice.

-Proper training can help workplace health and safety representatives fulfil their considerable legal duties.
-These duties include, the duty to:
+Proper training can help workplace health and safety representatives fulfil their considerable legal powers.
+These powers or functions include the right to:

 - inspect the workplace and identify hazards;